robomq/robomq.io/docs/connectors.md

 **Connector Operation:**

 - The Salesforce connector currently supports **Salesforce Case Create** requests.
-- Devices/sensors issue case requests messages over AMQP through the robomq.io broker.
+- Devices/sensors issue case requests messages over AMQP through the RoboMQ broker.
 - The connector identifies the source of the incoming message, determines the destination Salesforce user/division, and creates a case record associated with their account.
 - The incoming AMQP playload consists of all elements necessary to create and assign a case (i.e. subject, description, contact name, etc.).
 - Mapping of the data elements from the device to the case attributes is configuration driven.